kannanjayachandran/Full-Stack-Data-Science/README.md

 ---

-> The repository is under construction, If you find any errors or have any suggestions, please feel free to open an issue.

-_**Due to the limitation in rendering some mathematical equations (Latex) in github, the current best way to view the content is to clone the repository and view the markdown files locally.**_
+> _Due to the limitation in rendering some mathematical equations (Latex) in github, the current best way to view the content is to clone the repository and view the markdown files locally._

 **[License](LICENSE) | [Resources](Resources.md) | [Code of conduct](CODE_OF_CONDUCT.md) | [Contribution guidelines](CONTRIBUTING.md) |[Project Style guide](Style_Guide.md)**

-### Show 💖 by staring this repository ✨